LifeLock vs. Allstate Identity Protection 2026

 Read Allstate Identity Protection Review

 LifeLock offers 24/7 chat and phone support, while Allstate Identity Protection offers only 24/7 phone support.
-Either way, both solutions are accessible around the clock in some fashion.
+Either way, both solutions offer around-the-clock access.

 We were impressed with Allstate’s help center, which gives you access to FAQs, user guides, and articles on protecting your identity.
 The user guides are also well organized, which made it easy to find the right information we needed.